As an Amazon Associate we earn from qualifying purchases.

 Pheasants much like turkey contain much less fat in their meat than chickens so the main challenge is keeping the meat moist.
 To achieve moist results it is critical you brine the meat before cooking to dissolve the muscle fibers responsible for moisture loss.

 Also, cooking with bacon on top prevents you from getting that perfect brown skin on the outside of your bird.
 So, if bacon on top is not the answer, what is?
-Since skin is made to be waterproof, we need to add the moisture under the skin.
+Since skin is made to be waterproof, I need to add the moisture under the skin.
 Yep, you want to apply the fat to the meat under the skin.
 The skin can then help trap and baste your meat while it cooks.

 Roast pheasant has a pretty amazing flavor all on its own.
 In general, I’d recommend a “less is more” approach with pheasant, especially as it costs similar to a turkey but is the size of a chicken.